-After notifying the MDOR that the requirements have been met, the business must submit the job details on the Advantage Jobs incentive Program Jobs Worksheet to the MDOR each month.
+After notifying the MDOR that the requirements have been met, the business must submit the job details on the Advantage Jobs incentive Program Jobs Worksheet to the MDOR each quarter.
 This information can be submitted in an electronic spreadsheet, such as Excel.
-This information will be used in conjunction with the withholding revenue remitted by the business to determine the amount of withholding tax to be diverted into the Advantage jobs Payment Fund.
+This information will be used in conjunction with the withholding revenue remitted by the business to determine the amount of withholding tax to be diverted into the Advantage Jobs Payment Fund.

-After the four consecutive quarter compliance period is over, the business should submit a claim for payment using the Advantage Jobs Payment Claim Form, to claim the first incentive payment within sixty (60) months of when the business was certified.
+After the four consecutive quarter compliance period is over, the business should submit a claim for payment using the Advantage Jobs Payment Claim Form (Form 89-400) and Advantage Jobs Worksheet (Form 89-401), to claim the first incentive payment within sixty (60) months of when the business was certified.
 For each claim form submitted, the MDOR shall verify the number of jobs and the gross payroll and compare that information to the criteria set by the MDA approval process for that particular Advantage Jobs group.
 The amount of incentive payments that a business may receive is limited to the following: